ryanlayer/cmd2web/README.md

 Add directory access and path to your website :
 ```
 # Give an alias to to start your website url with
-# Using cmd2web, it means in URL you have to write localhost/cmd2web to access the application.
+# Using cmd2web, it means in URL you have to write localhost to access the application.
 The path after that is path to your wsgi file.
 Change it accordingly.
-WSGIScriptAlias /cmd2web PATH_TO_WSGI/flaskapp.wsgi
+WSGIScriptAlias / PATH_TO_WSGI/flaskapp.wsgi
 # Mention the directory which should be accessible by your application.
 This will be directory which has all the files.
             <Directory /home/rohit/Documents/Academics/sem4/IndependentStudy/forkedrepo/cmd2web/>
             # set permissions as per apache2.conf file